soh09/Recipes-Dataset-Analysis/README.md

         - Observed statistic: 12.76
     - Method: Permutating the `missing_rating` column, and calculating the test statistic after each run
     <iframe src = 'assests/ing_p_result.html' width = 800 height = 400 frameborder = 0> </iframe>
-    <figcation>Result of running the permutation test 10000 times
+    Result of running the permutation test 10000 times
     - Result:
         - a multimodal distribution with a center at around 12
         - **a p-value of 0.1819**.